jeetsukumaran/DendroPy/joss/paper.md

 [^1]: Documentation is hosted at [https://jeetsukumaran.github.io/DendroPy](https://jeetsukumaran.github.io/DendroPy).

-Other key activities in preparing this release included triage of bug reports, creating an issue organization system to manage open issues, and creating issue templates to increase the quality of future bug reports and feature requests.
+Other behind-the-scenes activities in preparing this release included repair of library components flagged by the new tooling, triage of user bug reports, applying a tag system to manage open issues, establishing a code of conduct, and creating issue templates to increase the quality of future bug reports and feature requests.

-The library has reached a major milestone in dropping support for end-of-life (EOL) Python versions, including Python 2.7.
+Together, these improvements provide a foundation for work maintaining and extending DendroPy in a manner that is reliable, stable, and responsive to user needs.
-This brings DendroPy in line with best practice, makes it easier to test and ensure support, and allows us to take advantage of new language features.
+We look forward to this next chapter.

 # Impact